The Parks of Ridgewood

 Grauer's Ridgewood Park

 In the 1880s in the Ridgewood area of Queens, just barely across the county line from Brooklyn, there was a flourishing trade in picnic parks, with associated hotels and venues for amateur sports.
 Such places were particularly popular on Sundays- while Brooklyn had strictly enforced blue laws, those in Queens were a little more relaxed, and residents of Brooklyn would head across the county line to drink, or catch a ballgame.
+At one such park, Grauer's Ridgewood Picnic Park, the amateur Ridgewood Park Base Ball Club played as early as 1883.
+In August, 1885, proprietor George Grauer purchased a ten acre lot adjoining the picnic grounds, and laid out a new diamond in the hopes of attracting crowds to regular games.

-Grauer's Ridgewood Park lasted just one season as a major league venue, while the New York Times railed constantly against it in the editorial pages, before the park was folded into the picnic grounds, and made unavailable for further professional contests.
+Grauer's Ridgewood Park lasted just one season as a major league venue, while the New York Times railed constantly against it in the editorial pages, before Byrne complained that the stands had been too small, and the financal arrangement too one-sided to turn a profit.
+The field was folded into the picnic grounds, and made unavailable for further professional contests.
 In the final game there, on September 13, 3,000 people saw Brooklyn come back from a four run deficit to defeat the Metropolitans 7 to 5.
-The picnic grounds persisted, gradually being covered in dance halls and other recreational venues, until 1906.
-Now the site has had many streets run through it, and consists of a mix of retail, housing, and industrial areas.

 Seneca and Myrtle now, looking along Seneca on the right side of the photo.